NMProgram/Code_Assignments_Semester-2/Week 3/Period 1/W03.1.2O06_Doctor-patient-relationship/CodeGradeTester.md

 So yeah, this one sucked balls and took me about 8-10 hours.
 Not fun.

 # Code
-For the different classes and the CodeGrade test files, see the other .cs files in this directory.
+For the different classes and the other CodeGrade test file, see the other .cs files in this directory.
 ```cs
 static class CodeGradeTester
 {